 Specific Carbohydrate Diet/GAPS Diet

-The SCD diet is very similar to the Autoimmune Paleo Diet [AIP] well-known in the Hashimoto’s community, with the exception that it does not allow sweet potatoes due to their starchy content and allows other foods like nuts, seeds, and nightshades that are not AIP-approved.
+The SCD diet is very similar to the Autoimmune Paleo Diet (AIP) well-known in the Hashimoto’s community, with the exception that it does not allow sweet potatoes due to their starchy content, and unless customized, allows other foods like nuts, seeds, and nightshades that are not AIP-approved.

 Low FODMAPs Diet

-The low FODMAP diet is considered an effective nutritional therapy for certain digestive disorders, including SIBO.
-By removing foods high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs), this diet essentially cuts off the food supply to the bacteria that may be running amok in your intestines.
+The low FODMAPs diet is considered an effective nutritional therapy for certain digestive disorders, including SIBO.
+(23) By removing foods high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (short-chain carbohydrates), this diet essentially cuts off the food supply to the bacteria that may be running amok in your intestines.
 This can help eliminate SIBO by multiplying the flora we need for absorption and, potentially, starving the pathogenic flora by avoiding the foods that are fermented by pathogens.

 The Importance of Retesting and Tips for Preventing SIBO Relapse